snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use-windows-search-find-work-school-results.md

 - Enabled (default) or Not Configured: Enabling or not configuring this setting turns on search highlights in the Start menu search box and in Windows Search home.
 - Disabled: Disabling this setting turns off search highlights in the Start menu search box and in Windows Search home.

 To access the policy for search highlights, on a device with the March 2022 Cumulative Update Preview or April 2022 monthly quality update, go to **C:\Windows\PolicyDefinitions** and locate **Search.admx**.
-If needed, the Microsoft Download Center has an updated version of the [Administrative Templates](https://www.microsoft.com/download/details.aspx?id=104042) (.admx) and [Group Policy Settings Reference](https://www.microsoft.com/download/details.aspx?id=104043) for Windows 10, version 20H2.
 Microsoft Endpoint Manager offers the same policy configuration options.

 ## Work vertical in Windows